Every year the SLSA organises a FREE postgraduate conference. This event is open to members and non-members alike.

 - 'It was really great to have basic inside knowledge imparted which I have always felt too foolish to ask my superviser.
 A great event, thanks so much!'

 The conferences are organised by current and former members of the SLSA Executive Committee who also contribute their time to running sessions and workshops.
 The event is free and accommodation and subsistence are also included.
 Students only have to find their travel expenses.
 The event is open to members and non-members alike in order to encourage postgraduates unsure of their interest in socio-legal studies to test the water.

-Every year the SLSA runs a conference for postgraduate students.
-It is led by well-known senior socio-legal academics with an established research record and understanding of the university sector.
+Every year the SLSA postgraduate conference is hosted by a UK university.
+Sessions are led by well-known senior socio-legal academics with an established research record and understanding of the university sector.
 The conference is run principally through small group workshops and is very informal.
 One of its main aims is to encourage networking between postgraduate research students with an interest in socio-legal studies.
 There are plenty of opportunities for discussions with other postgraduates, as well as with the facilitators.
 Everyone attending is invited to submit a short synopsis of their research interests.
 These are distributed to all students attending the conference, so as to facilitate the networking process.
 Please note that only students who have not attended a postgraduate conference in the past are eligible for a place, but that all other students are encouraged to attend.
 There is a limit of five students from any one institution.

 Past postgraduate conferences